-• Display thumbnails of your document's sections by selecting View > Show Page Thumbnails.
-To go to a specific section, click on its thumbnail on the left side of the window.
-A section is created each time you add a page.
+Display thumbnails of your document's sections by selecting View > Show Page Thumbnails.
+To go to a specific page, click on its thumbnail on the left side of the window.

 Margins and Page Setup

 Before you start adding text, images, and other objects to to your document, you may want to set up your page so that you can see exactly how your document will look when you print it.
 To set page margins, use the Document Inspector: